 Our Guide to Growing Dahlias

 Choosing the right time to plant is the key to a successful dahlia crop.
-You shouldn’t plant dahlias too early, when ground temps are still too cold.
+You shouldn’t plant dahlias too early, when ground temps are still cold.
 Dahlias prefer warm soil, at least 55-60 degrees.
-If the forecast is predicting a prolonged stretch of wet weather, hold off on planting as newly planted tubers are prone to rot.
-In the Northeast, early to mid-May is typically the earliest we can plant, usually around the same time you would plant tomatoes.
+If the forecast is predicting a prolonged stretch of wet weather, hold off on planting as tubers are prone to rot.
+In the Northeast, early to mid-May is typically the earliest we can plant outside, usually around the same time you would plant tomatoes.
 If you want earlier flowers, you can start your tubers indoors in pots about a month before planting time.

 We amend our soil with a general purpose (5-3-4) organic fertilizer at planting time.
 Once dahlias begin to bloom, we foliar feed every other week with a fish and seaweed formula (low nitrogen).
 Avoid high nitrogen fertilizers -- these will make your plants large and green but you will have small (or no) blooms with weak stems.